Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks

 The systematic error and the fidelity are functions of $n$, and one has to decide which value to choose.
-We are going to evaluate the fidelity using $n=0.2$ and $n=0.4$.
+We are going to evaluate the fidelity using $n=0.2$ and $n=0.4$, using four importance estimators.
 At $n=0.4$ the bulk of the model accuracy is already gone except for the random estimator.
 From figure \ref{fig:compareEstim} one can see that beyond $n=0.4$, $U$ starts to grow considerably which would lead to very large measurement errors.
-The final results for the fidelity of importance estimators are given in table \ref{table} for $n=0.2$ and in table \ref{table1} in Supplementary Information for $n=0.4$.
+The final results for the fidelity of importance estimators are given in table \ref{table} for $n=0.2$ and in table \ref{table1} for $n=0.4$.
 The central result is that the measurement errors due to perturbation artifacts are small enough so that a meaningful ranking of importance estimators can be established.

 Comparing the estimated intervals for $F_I$ using \eqref{intervalFI} and the results from table \ref{table}, it can be seen that in both cases all estimators outperform a random ranking.
-The SG estimator performs the best, however in the case of $n=0.4$ its performance is on par with SQ-SG within the measurement uncertainty.
+The SG estimator performs the best.
+In the case of $n=0.4$, performance of SG is on par with that of SQ-SG within the measurement uncertainty.
 This ranking aligns with human intuition since SG and SQ-SG appear to focus most closely on the object of interest (figure \ref{fig:compareMask1}).